 This is perhaps the most flexible chart type Datawrapper offers.
 The chart requires:

 That's it!
-Of course, it is likely and expected that you will have more than one column or row of data.
+Of course, it is likely that you will have more than one column or row of data.
 Remember that Datawrapper identifies columns (not rows) by data type, so plan accordingly when importing data.
-You can also choose whether or not the first row are labels.
+You can also choose whether or not to select the first row as label.
 For more information about cells with images, see the article about parsing markdown.
 Additionally, if you'd like to have a column with country flags, see this article.
 Heres a small snippet of the data we used: